mrudorfer/burg-toolkit/readme.md

 # install burg_toolkit in editable mode
 pip install -e .
 ```
-This will also install all required dependencies (except python-fcl which is only required for collision checks with trimesh and can currently not be installed automatically in a platform-independent way).
+This will also install all required dependencies*.
 Note that some steps may take a long time.
 If you experience any problems, please open an issue or contact me.